Today, you may think it’s time to ditch email and focus more on the future, like social media.

 But according to a report by Experian, email can generate a $44.25 return for every $1 spent.
-That’s a huge 4425% ROI!
+That’s a massive 4425% ROI!

 And unlike Google, social media, or other online ad platforms, you don’t have to pay to get into a subscriber’s inbox.

-This year, the number of global email users is expected to hit 4.3 billion.
+This year, global email users are expected to hit 4.3 billion.
 That’s over half of the population of the entire world!

 And as most emails are now opened on mobile, both here in Australia and worldwide, you can reach your subscribers whenever and wherever you need.